Recollections: A Long Walk

 “Canalization!” cheered Marko.

-The government had given them a grant that included training a villager in basic hydraulic engineering (basic?) then everyone in town either signed on to provide labor, or paid a kind of tax if they opted not to.
-They build a ten thousand liter reservoir on a hill, dug a fifteen meter well down to a reliable source of good water, and laid pipe to connect every house in the village.
+The government had given Zuljana a grant to train a villager in hydraulic engineering, then everyone in town either signed on to provide labor, or paid a kind of tax if they opted not to.
+Together they built a ten thousand liter reservoir high on a hill, dug a fifteen meter well down to reliably fresh water, and laid pipe to every house in the village.

 “Main lines, service lines, all professional!” enthused Marko.